Skip to Content

 Arrowhead plant soil and temperature needs

-Keep the plant in the 60 – 85 ° F range if possible.
+Keep the plants in the 65 – 85°F (18 – 27°C) range if possible.
 The plant loves warmth!
-These temperatures need to be maintained year round.
-Temperatures lower than 50° F can kill your plant.
+These temperatures should be maintained year-round.

-How to fertilize syngonium vines
+How to fertilize Syngonium vines

 Arrowhead plant foliage

-The leaves of syngonium are spade shaped or arrowhead shaped, which gives it one of its common names.
+The leaves of Syngonium are spade-shaped or arrowhead-shaped, which gives it one of its common names.

 Leaves of exotic allusion syngonium plant.